devdigitalrepublic/follow-me.js/README.md

 ```

 #### The second way
 The second way I've envisoned this plugin being used is to have the following element on top of the content.
 In that case all you need is the following CSS.
-If you are viewing this on [korobu.com](http://korobu.com/divfollow) then you're already seeing a demo of this (the floating buttons at the top).
 ```css
 #follow-me {
   position: absolute;